bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fisher.md

 **Ronald Aylmer Fisher** was a British statistician and geneticist important in developing the use of statistics in genetics and biomathematics.

 ### Mathematical Profile (Excerpt):
-* Katie and George had seven children, four boys and three girls.
-* After the birth of Geoffrey in 1876 and Evelyn in 1877, they named their third child, who was born the following year, Alan.
-* He died at a very young age and Katie, being superstitious, decided that all their children from that time on would have a "y" in their name.
 * Ronald Aylmer Fisher was the second of twins, but the older twin was still-born.
-* In 1904 Ronald entered Harrow, but this was a difficult time for the fourteen year old boy, for his mother died in that year of acute peritonitis.
 * Despite this, he excelled at Harrow winning the Neeld Medal in 1906 in a mathematical essay competition open to the whole school.
-* Fisher was awarded a £80 scholarship from Caius and Gonville College, Cambridge, which was necessary to finance his studies since his father had lost his fortune.
 * In October 1909 he matriculated at Cambridge.
 * Although he studied mathematics and astronomy at Cambridge, he was also interested in biology.
 * In his second year as an undergraduate he began consulting senior members of the university about the possibility of forming a Cambridge University Eugenics Society.